manifold-systems/manifold/docs/articles/preprocessor.md

 command line compiler always respects the symbol values.

 Notice you can place preprocessor directives anywhere in the class: around `import` statements, classes, methods, fields, pretty much anywhere.
-This one of many features that distinguishes the preprocessor from Java's compile-time constant based conditional compilation.
+This feature is one of many that distinguishes the preprocessor from Java's compile-time constant based conditional compilation.

 Another cool capability you won't find in conventional preprocessors is the use of multiple directives in a single line.